Arithmetic representations of mapping class groups: Finding liftable mapping classes

-We can now finish the proof of our main theorem. \begin{proof}[Proof of the main theorem \ref{thm:main}] Let us denote the image of $\diff^+(M)^G$ in $\Sp(H_1(S; \QQ))^G$ by $\G$ and the image of the latter in the factor $\U(H_1(S)[\chi])$ of $\Sp(H_1(S; \QQ))^G=\prod_\chi \U(H_1(S)[\chi])$ by $\G_\chi$.
-By combining Corollary \ref{cor:hyperbolicgen} with Theorem \ref{thm:transvectiongeneration}, we see that under the assumptions of (ii), $\G_\chi$ is an arithmetic subgroup of $\U(H_1(S)[\chi])$.
+We can now finish the proof of our main theorem. \begin{proof}[Proof of the main theorem \ref{thm:main}] Let us denote the image of $\diff^+(M)^G$ in $\Sp(\Hl_1(S; \QQ))^G$ by $\G$ and the image of the latter in the factor $\U(\Hl_1(S)[\chi])$ of $\Sp(\Hl_1(S; \QQ))^G=\prod_\chi \U(\Hl_1(S)[\chi])$ by $\G_\chi$.
+By combining Corollary \ref{cor:hyperbolicgen} with Theorem \ref{thm:transvectiongeneration}, we see that under the assumptions of (ii), $\G_\chi$ is an arithmetic subgroup of $\U(\Hl_1(S)[\chi])$.

-Note that $\G^\chi:=\G\cap \EU(H_1(S)[\chi])$ is a normal subgroup of $\G_\chi$.
+Note that $\G^\chi:=\G\cap \EU(\Hl_1(S)[\chi])$ is a normal subgroup of $\G_\chi$.
 It remains to see that $\G^\chi$ is of finite index in $\G_\chi$.
-Since $\EU(H_1(S)[\chi])$ is almost simple and of real rank $\ge 2$, it follows from a general result of Margulis (\cite{margulis}, Assertion (A), Ch.~VIII) that this is the case unless $\G^\chi$ meets $\EU(H_1(S)[\chi])$ in the center.
+Since $\EU(\Hl_1(S)[\chi])$ is almost simple and of real rank $\ge 2$, it follows from a general result of Margulis (\cite{margulis}, Assertion (A), Ch.~VIII) that this is the case unless $\G^\chi$ meets $\EU(\Hl_1(S)[\chi])$ in the center.
 But Proposition \ref{prop:imageinclusion} shows that $\G^\chi$ contains a subgroup isomorphic to $\Gamma_o(\chi)$ and so this last possibility does not occur. \end{proof}

-\begin{remark} This argument shows that if we are in the setting of (i) (triviality of the cover over a genus one subsurface of $S_G$), then $\G_\chi$ is an arithmetic subgroup of $\U(H_1(S)[\chi])$, unless $V_\chi^\dagger\cong D_\chi$ and the image of $G$ in $V_\chi$ is of the type given in Proposition \ref{prop:arithm1}.
+\begin{remark} This argument shows that if we are in the setting of (i) (triviality of the cover over a genus one subsurface of $S_G$), then $\G_\chi$ is an arithmetic subgroup of $\U(\Hl_1(S)[\chi])$, unless $V_\chi^\dagger\cong D_\chi$ and the image of $G$ in $V_\chi$ is of the type given in Proposition \ref{prop:arithm1}.
 Denote that image by $G_\chi$ and let $G^\chi$ stand for the kernel of $G\to G_\chi$.
-Since $H_1(S)[\chi])$ already arises on the $G_\chi$-cover $S_{G^\chi}\to S_G$ in the sense that $H_1(S)[\chi])=H_1(S_{G^\chi})[\chi])$, we may for the arithmeticity question just as well focus on this intermediate cover.
+Since $\Hl_1(S)[\chi]$ already arises on the $G_\chi$-cover $S_{G^\chi}\to S_G$ in the sense that $\Hl_1(S)[\chi]=\Hl_1(S_{G^\chi})[\chi]$, we may for the arithmeticity question just as well focus on this intermediate cover.

-If $D_\chi$ equals $\QQ$, the Gaussian field or the Eisenstein field, then $G_\chi$ is a group of roots of unity and hence cyclic.
-When the genus of $S_G$ is at least $3$, we can always find a a closed subsurface of genus 2 over which the covering $S_{G^\chi}\to S_G$ is trivial and so $\G_\chi$ is then arithmetic.
+In the cases (i) and (ii) of \ref{prop:arithm1}, so when $D_\chi$ equals $\QQ$, the Gaussian field or the Eisenstein field, then $G_\chi$ is a group of roots of unity and hence cyclic.
+When the genus of $S_G$ is at least $3$, we can always find a closed subsurface of genus 2 over which the covering $S_{G^\chi}\to S_G$ is trivial and so $\G_\chi$ is then arithmetic.
+In the remaining cases, $G_\chi$ is a particular kind of Kleinian group.
+It might well be that a $G_\chi$-cover is then also trivial over the complement of a genus two subsurface of the quotient surface when the genus of the latter is $\ge 3$.
+If true, then it would follow that $\G$ would always be arithmetic if the genus of $S_G$ is at least $3$ and the covering is trivial over a genus one subsurface of $S_G$. \end{remark}